vaibhavvagrawall/Django-Pharmacy-Inventory-System/README.md

 # Django-Pharmacy-Inventory-System
 This is a Web Development project which uses HTML and Bootstrap for its frontend and Python and its Django framework as the backend.
-It also uses MongoDB for storing the data models.
+It also uses MySQL for storing the data models.
-Here, Project1 is the virtual enviornment and Pharmacy is the Django project.
-Inside the Pharmacy project, Pharmacy_app is the Django app.
+Virtual environment is inside the Pharmacy directory.
+Pharmacy -> Project Name
+pharma_env -> Virtual Envronment
+Pharmacy_app -> Django App.